rickmanley-nc/rickmanley-lab/gluster/README.md

 - Wait for `pcs status` to report all resources up and running
 - ansible gluster -a "systemctl restart nfs-ganesha"

 Last gotcha...
 I noticed some lag on a node rebooting where the 'nfs-ganesha' daemon did not initialize properly.
 Restarting the daemon fixed this... looks like a timing issue on bootup.
-We could probably add delays to the start to resolve this.
+Perhaps `_netdev` option would resolve this.

 ## General Steps:
 1. Ensure that the Control Node's `/etc/ansible/hosts` file includes the following: